broadinstitute/gatk-sv/README.md

 * (Optional) Outlier samples detected by call counts

 #### <a name="prelim-sample-qc">Preliminary Sample QC</a>
-The purpose of sample filtering at this stage after Module00b is to prevent very poor quality samples from interfering with the results for the rest of the callset.
+The purpose of sample filtering at this stage after EvidenceQC is to prevent very poor quality samples from interfering with the results for the rest of the callset.
 In general, samples that are borderline are okay to leave in, but you should choose filtering thresholds to suit the needs of your cohort and study.
 There will be future opportunities (as part of [Module03](#module03)) for filtering before the joint genotyping stage if necessary.
 Here are a few of the basic QC checks that we recommend:
 * Look at the X and Y ploidy plots, and check that sex assignments match your expectations.
 If there are discrepancies, check for sample swaps and update your PED file before proceeding.
 * Look at the dosage score (WGD) distribution and check that it is centered around 0 (the distribution of WGD for PCR- samples is expected to be slightly lower than 0, and the distribution of WGD for PCR+ samples is expected to be slightly greater than 0.
 Refer to the [gnomAD-SV paper](https://doi.org/10.1038/s41586-020-2287-8) for more information on WGD score).
 Optionally filter outliers.
 * Look at the low outliers for each SV caller (samples with much lower than typical numbers of SV calls per contig for each caller).
 An empty low outlier file means there were no outliers below the median and no filtering is necessary.
 Check that no samples had zero calls.